gesundelehre/gesundelehre_translate/content/static/irrlehrer.md

 - **Universalismus** (am Ende würden alle gerettet)
 - **Wohlstandsevangelium**
 - **_Charismatik_** / Pfingsbewegung / in Trance oder Extase begeben (z.B. durch Musik) / falsches Trunkensein im Geist / falsches Zungenreden / Rückwärts umfallen -> wie Shakti Pat & Schamanismus & in anderen Religionen
-- **komplette Verweltlichung und Anpassung an die Welt** z.B. auch durch Kurse/Einladungen/moderne Musik/Pantomime/Theather/Umfragen/Gemeinschaft mit Sündern haben -> **_Emerging Church_**
+- **komplette Verweltlichung und Anpassung an die Welt** z.B. auch durch Kurse/Einladungen/moderne Musik/Pantomime/Theather/Umfragen/Gemeinschaft mit Sündern haben -> **_Emerging Church_** (Emerging Church rejects among other things absolute/objective views and standards, Bible is not the authortative and final word of God, don't believe in a literal hell, don't believe in the coming judgment and that God will pour out his wrath on this earth, and they believe that the cross of Christ is offensive, they discourage rational thingking as well as clear biblical teaching, and they belive in spirit experiences more than in the scriptures as well as embracing mystical practices that are not found in Gods word, post-modern-theology - more info you can get [here](http://gesundelehre.tk/forwarder.php?url=http://www.false-teachers.com/audio/bell/video/EmergentChurch-ExposedDefined.mp3) - what unites them all is their eschatology toni jones: "we are on a tractor beam of redemption, God is in the future - he sends out a tractor beam that is pulling world history toward himself in a saving way" so the don't have to fear future judgment because they don't have that in their book (That Mt24 and Revelation happen literally is being fervently opposed by them...)
 - **falsche Einheit** & **Ökumene** bzw.
 Evangelische Allianz
 - **Dominionismus**
 - **Judaisierer** bzw. **Judaismus** wird den Leuten aufgezwungen, damit sie glauben, man MÜSSE den **Sabbat (am Samstag) halten** um gerettet zu werden und man müsse auch noch **jüdisch Feste / Traditionen und Essensgewohnheiten** einhalten und **Jesus müsse man Yeshua und Gott Jahwe nennen** etc.